Organic Eprints frontpage

 Heckendorn, Felix; Häring, Dieter Adrian; Maurer, Veronika; Langhans, Wolfgang and Hertzberg, Hubertus (2007) Effect of sainfoin (Onobrychis viciifolia) silage and hay against gastrointestinal nematodes in lambs.
-Paper presented at Zwischen Tradition und Globalisierung - 9.
+Paper at: Zwischen Tradition und Globalisierung - 9.
 Wissenschaftstagung Ökologischer Landbau, Universität Hohenheim, Stuttgart, Deutschland, 20.-23.03.2007.

 Summary